daverted/udf/README.md

 ## Building

 This project depends on [overops-functions](https://github.com/takipi/overops-functions/).
-First, check out the [overops-functions project](https://github.com/takipi/overops-functions/), then build and install the project locally with:
+First, clone the [overops-functions project](https://github.com/takipi/overops-functions/), then build and install the project locally with:

 ```console
 ./gradlew :overops-functions:install